Halloween Kills-2021

 Grade: A-

-Milos Forman, most famous for directing 1975’s One Flew Over the Cuckoo’s Nest and 1984’s Amadeus, creates a relevant period piece drama with a moving racial storyline.
+Miloš Forman, best known for directing 1975’s One Flew Over the Cuckoo’s Nest and 1984’s Amadeus, crafts a relevant period drama with a moving racial storyline.

-Set in the turn of the twentieth-century New York, Ragtime (1981) mixes an important message with gorgeous costumes and a peppering of romantic intrigue.
+Set in turn-of-the-twentieth-century New York, Ragtime (1981) mixes an important message with gorgeous costumes and a sprinkling of romantic intrigue.

 The film was honored with an astounding eight Academy Award nominations but came away empty-handed.

-The cast is enormous and I love that aspect of the film.
-At two hours and thirty-five minutes, the experience nearly felt too short since there were plenty of stories left to tell, mainly with the sub-plots.
+The cast is enormous, and I love that aspect of the film.
+At two hours and thirty-five minutes, the experience nearly felt too short, since there were plenty of stories left to tell, especially in the subplots.

-There are also a few real-life people sprinkled in with fictitious characters which may cause some confusion, especially with the high volume cast.
+There are also a few real-life people sprinkled in among the fictitious characters, which may cause some confusion, especially with the large cast.
 Newsreels of Theodore Roosevelt, Houdini, and architect Stanford White are featured.

 A flurry of juicy tales based on E.L.
 Doctorow’s eponymous novel dissects life in pre-World War I New York City.
 The haves and have-nots see their lives intersect in many different ways.